Sumatran tiger

 ABOUT

-Black and white and orange all over: The beautiful, striped coat and that powerful, mesmerizing gaze places the tiger among the world’s most revered wildlife.
+Black and white and orange all over: With a beautiful, striped coat and powerful, mesmerizing gaze, tigers inspire awe and reverence.
 It’s a reverence that’s mixed with a bit of fear, an appropriate reaction to a large, well-muscled, swift hunter with 1- to 2-inch-long canine teeth and 3- to 4-inch-long claws.
-The tiger is a stalk-and-ambush hunter, and the distinctive stripes are good camouflage in the long grass or wooded forests of their diverse habitats.
-Dark stripes on a pale background break up the tiger’s outline as it lies in wait for prey to come near.
+Tigers are stalk-and-ambush hunters, and their distinctive stripes are good camouflage in the long grass or wooded forests of their diverse habitats.
+Dark stripes on a pale background break up a tiger’s outline as it lies in wait for prey to come near.

 Tigers can also be black with tan stripes, all white (albino), or white and tan.
-The “white tigers” found in some zoos are not albino but rather the white-and-tan color variation with blue eyes (true albinos have pink eyes).
+“White tigers” cared for in some zoos are not albino but rather white-and-tan with blue eyes (true albinos have pink eyes).

 HABITAT AND DIET